skyvense/batchMedia/README.md

 ## Important Notes

-1. **Supported Formats**: Currently only supports JPEG/JPG format
+1. **Supported Formats**: Supports JPEG/JPG and HEIC formats
 2. **Output Quality**: Output JPEG quality is fixed at 90%
+3. **EXIF Metadata**: EXIF data is preserved for both JPEG and HEIC files
-3. **Memory Usage**: Large images will consume more memory
+4. **Memory Usage**: Large images will consume more memory
-4. **File Overwriting**: Existing output files will be overwritten
+5. **File Overwriting**: Existing output files will be overwritten
-5. **Directory Structure**: Maintains the relative path structure of input directory
+6. **Directory Structure**: Maintains the relative path structure of input directory

 ## Error Handling